 Miscellaneous.
-The Board of Directors may alter or amend the Second Amended and Restated Plan at any time except that, without approval of the shareholders of the Company, no alteration or amendment may (i) increase the maximum aggregate number of shares of Common Stock for which awards may be made under the Second Amended and Restated Plan, (ii) increase the maximum aggregate number of shares as to which incentive stock options may be granted pursuant to the sub-limit under the Second Amended and Restated Plan, (iii) make any changes in the class of employees eligible to be granted awards under the Second Amended and Restated Plan, (iv) change the maximum number of shares as to which awards may be made to any participant under the Second Amended and Restated Plan, (v) change the maximum amount that may be paid or distributed to any participant in any one calendar year under the Second Amended and Restated Plan pursuant to a grant of performance units or other stock-based awards, (vi) change the restrictions regarding repricing explained above, (vii) change the option price or base price of any SAR permitted under the Second Amended and Restated Plan, (viii) be made if shareholder approval of the amendment is at the time required for awards under the Second Amended and Restated Plan to qualify for the exemption from Section 16(b) of the 1934 Act provided by Rule 16b-3 or by the rules of the Nasdaq Exchange or any other stock exchange on which the Common Stock may then be listed or (ix) be made to the extent such approval is needed for certain qualified performance-based awards to qualify for an exemption under Section 162(m) of the Code.
-In addition, no alteration or amendment of the Second Amended and Restated Plan may, without the written consent of the holder of any award theretofore granted under the Second Amended and Restated Plan, adversely affect the rights of such holder with respect thereto.
+The Board of Directors may alter or amend the Second Amended and Restated Plan at any time except that, without approval of the shareholders of the Company, no alteration or amendment may (i) increase the maximum aggregate number of shares of Common Stock for which awards may be made under the Second Amended and Restated Plan, (ii) increase the maximum aggregate number of shares as to which incentive stock options may be granted pursuant to the sub-limit under the Second Amended and Restated Plan, (iii) make any changes in the class of employees eligible to be granted awards under the Second Amended and Restated Plan, (iv) change the maximum number of shares as to which awards may be made to any participant under the Second Amended and Restated Plan, (v) change the maximum amount that may be paid or distributed to any participant in any one calendar year under the Second Amended and Restated Plan pursuant to a grant of performance units or other stock-based awards, (vi) change the restrictions regarding repricing explained above, (vii) change the option price or base price of any SAR permitted under the Second Amended and Restated Plan pursuant to a grant of performance units or other stock-based awards, (vi) change the restrictions regarding repricing explained above, (vii) change the option price or base price of any SAR permitted under the Second Amended and Restated Plan to qualify for the exemption from Section 16(b) of the 1934 Act provided by Rule 16b-3 or by the rules of the Nasdaq Exchange or any other stock exchange on which the Common Stock may then be listed or (ix) be made to the extent such approval is needed for certain qualified performance-based awards to qualify for an exemption under Section 162(m) of the Code.
+In addition, no alteration or amendment of the Second Amended and Restated Plan may, without the written consent of the holder of any award theretofore granted under the Second Amended and Restated Plan may, without the written consent of the holder of any award theret